 In addition to a parallel shift in yield curves, the Group measures the effect of a so-called weighted adverse shift in yield curves.
 This entails that different weights are used to shift each yield curve in a direction that results in a loss for the Group, and the effect per yield curve is then added up to a single amount.
-The development of the Group's interest rate risk in the banking book in 2021 based on this weighted adverse 100 BPV is shown in Exhibit 5.5.
-Measured this way, interest rate risk in the banking book fell in 2021, as the gap between non-index-linked assets and liabilities narrowed and index-linked interest rate exposure changed from being long liabilities to being long assets.
+The development of the interest rate risk in the banking book in 2022 based on this weighted adverse 100 BPV is shown in Exhibit 5.5.
+Measured this way, interest rate risk in the banking book rose in 2022, as the gap between non-index-linked assets and liabilities widened.
+The interest rate exposure for index-linked assets and liabilities changed from being long liabilities to being long assets.